Looking for a good book? 5 tips for readers.

 • a narrative style that ebbs and flows and is pleasing to the ear.

-(Whether all that is thanks to the author or a good editor is something a reader rarely knows.
-Even some self-published, author-edited books are very good novels.
-Every writer has different skills.)
+(Whether all that is thanks to the author or a good editor is something a reader never knows.
+Every writer has different skills and an editor’s job is to compensate for the ones the author lack.)

-To get back to Whether Violent or Natural, I confess I was warned.
-I should have expected the overblown prose, the lack of clarity, the weirdness (and not in a good way) and all the self-indulgent rambling, had I paid more attention to the publisher’s blurb: ‘strikingly original’.
-That usually translates to ‘annoyingly written.’
+In the case of Whether Violent or Natural, I confess I was warned.
+I should have expected the overblown prose, the lack of clarity, the weirdness and all the self-indulgent rambling, had I paid more attention to the blurb that called it: ‘strikingly original’.
+I should have known that that translates to ‘a bizarre writing style that’s hard to read’.

 In everyday life we use all sorts of social cues to navigate relationships and choices about what we will do or buy or support.
 We look for clues that tell us whether or not something is right ‘for me’ by evaluating who is telling you about it.
 Tune into this social awareness when reading book reviews.
-Do you feel any kinship with the writer?
-Are you likely to have similar interests?
+Ask yourself: who’s writing this review?
+Do I feel any kinship with them?
+Do they seem to share my way of looking at the world?
+Have they reviewed and liked other books I know and liked?
 Trust your gut!

 So there you have it.
 5 tips to find the next good book to keep you awake reading into the early hours!